7–11 Jul 2025

 Announcement of block schedule: 6th April

-Announcement of full conference timetable: 16th May (preliminary)
+Announcement of full conference timetable: 23rd May

 Welcome reception: 6pm on 6th July